Land Family History

 Land Name Meaning

-English and German: topographic name from Old English land, Middle High German lant, ‘land’, ‘territory’.
-This had more specialized senses in the Middle Ages, being used to denote the countryside as opposed to a town or an estate.
-English: topographic name for someone who lived in a forest glade, Middle English, Old French la(u)nde, or a habitational name from Launde in Leicestershire or Laund in West Yorkshire, which are named with this word.
-Norwegian: habitational name from any of three farmsteads so named, from Old Norse land ‘land’, ‘territory’ (see 1 above).
+English German and Dutch: topographic name from Old English Middle Dutch land Middle High German lant ‘land territory’.
+This had more specialized senses in the Middle Ages being used to denote the countryside as opposed to a town or an estate.
+English: topographic name from Middle English launde ‘glade’ (Old French land) or a habitational name from a place called with this word such as Launde in Leicestershire or Laund in Yorkshire.
+Norwegian: habitational name from any of the three farmsteads so named from Old Norse land ‘land territory’ (see 1 above).

 Source: Dictionary of American Family Names ©2013, Oxford University Press